-Add Variable Settings To Your Connector
+Add Configuration Options To Your Connector

-This guide focuses on adding configurable settings to your Connector within the Studio Designer Workspace, specifically for image variables.
+This guide focuses on adding configurable settings to your Connector within the GraFx Studio Designer Workspace, specifically for image variables.
 The primary goal is to empower designers to tailor your Connector's functionality for various end-user scenarios, enhancing the flexibility and relevance of the final product.

 Requirements